-Master of Science in Management degrees offer a solid background in business fundamentals for those pursuing management roles.
+Master of Science in Management degrees offer a solid background in business fundamentals.

 A Master of Science in Management (MSM) is ideal for those with non-business backgrounds in the liberal arts, engineering, mathematics or the sciences who are just launching their careers.
 Although both the MSM and the MBA introduce topics in business such as accounting, economics, finance, marketing, and statistics to give students a well-rounded understanding of management skills, methods, and tools, the MSM focuses more on the theoretical side of management.
 Since MSM graduates typically tend to have little or no professional experience, hiring companies view these graduates for entry or mid-level jobs, whereas they consider MBA candidates for more advanced-level positions.